Mahboob-Attar/DataSceince-Internship-ExactSpace/Task1/README.md

 ---

 ## 🔮 Future Work

-Develop real-time anomaly detection and alerting systems.
+- Develop **real-time anomaly detection and alerting systems**.

-Integrate predictive maintenance triggers based on model outputs.
+- Integrate **predictive maintenance triggers** based on model outputs.

-Explore advanced forecasting models (LSTM, Prophet) for longer horizons.
+- Explore **advanced forecasting models** such as **Auto-ARIMA, LSTM, or Prophet** for longer horizons and improved accuracy.

-Build an interactive dashboard to visualize clusters, anomalies, shutdowns, and forecasts.
+- Build an **interactive dashboard** to visualize clusters, anomalies, shutdowns, and forecasts.

-Extend methodology to other turbines or cyclone machinery for wider applicability.
+- Extend methodology to **other turbines or cyclone machinery** for wider applicability.

 ---